-When you warm up before a workout, blood in your muscles flow and produce a series of chemical reactions.
+When you warm up before a workout, blood in your muscles flows and produces a series of chemical reactions.

 This leads to the slow burn of fats and carbohydrates and which in turn starts an increase in your muscle temperature.

-But if you are going to be running on warm and humid weather, reduce the time for warm-up, as starting your run with a high body temperature can be dangerous.
+But if you are going to be running in warm and humid weather, reduce the time for warm-up, as starting your run with a high body temperature can be dangerous.

 9. Wear sunscreens